analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 .. tip::

-   For even more freedom, you can setup with an explicit path as an :ref:`out-org-ref`.
+   For even more freedom, you can set up with an explicit path as an :ref:`out-org-ref`.

 It is possible to customize the target URL with the ``interref_uri`` config or